pelgerr/FFXIV-Companion/README.md

 # FFXIV Companion - PhantomBot Custom Module

-*A Twitch and Discord companion module for use with Phantombot*
+*A Twitch and Discord companion module for use with PhantomBot*

 ---

 ### Installation

 1. Download this repository and unzip.
-Copy and paste the *scripts/* folder into your Phantombot directory.
+Copy and paste the *scripts/* folder into your PhantomBot directory.
 *Note: You should not be prompted to replace anything.
 If you are, place the files in their respective directories, individually.*
-2. Start Phantombot and enable the module.
+2. Start PhantomBot and enable the module.

 ### Usage

 ***Changing Regions***
 `!xivregion {NA | EU | JP}` - Changes the region the bot uses to perform server-specific searches and Lodestone URL generation.
 Valid regions are NA, EU, and JP.
 Using `!xivregion` alone will display the current region.
 `!findchar {first} {last} {server}` - Performs a search for the specified character and returns a Lodestone profile URL if successful.
 Requires the character's first name, last name and server name.

 ---